Next you can learn general concepts about Bee applications:

-# main rule rule main(*params ∈ S): ** read the number of parameters make c := params.count; panic if (c = 0); ** print comma separated parameters make i:= 0 ∈ Z; if (i < c) do write params[i]; alter i += 1; write "," if (i < c); cycle; ** print the buffer to console print; return;
+# main rule rule main(*params ∈ S): ** read the number of parameters new c := params.count; panic if (c = 0); ** print comma separated parameters new i:= 0 ∈ Z; while (i < c) do write params[i]; let i += 1; write "," if (i < c); repeat; ** print the buffer to console print; return;

-Do not try to understand this example.
-It is just a worm-up code!
+Do not try to understand this example right now.
+It is just a warming-up code!

 Library modules that are reusable for multiple projects can be imported in Bee "lib" sub-folder.
 This folder is available in Bee as a system constant called: $bee_lib.
 You can install a set of libraries in a sub-folder of "$bee_lib".
 Then you can reuse external library by using "load" keyword.
 The folders can be concatenated using "." string operator.

 Qualifier Bee can use "dot notation" to locate external members.
-This technique is used to avoid name colision if one library has names that colide with other library.
+This technique is used to avoid name collision if one library has names that collide with other library.

-# load a single module and make a qualifier load qualifier:$bee_lib.folder_name.module_name; // load a single module ... apply qualifier.member_name; // using dot notation with qualifier ...
+# load a single module and create a qualifier use $bee_lib.folder_name.module_name as qualifier; -- load a single module ... apply qualifier.member_name; -- using dot notation with qualifier ...

 1. A module can be loaded using a qualifier multiple times.
 However I do not see a useful use-case for this feature yet.
 I think is unusual to have same module loaded twice.
 It will be a waste of resources to do this.